craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes Oct 26 25.md

 ##### Why do we need to go there?
 - From the SEASEC perspective, you guys are a little buck-wild, and we need you to tone it down a little.
 You can go kill Harvard, and then maybe just go explore in there.
 ##### What's happening when we get there?
 - The Buggies are kinda getting everywhere.
-Harvard is trying to make space in the west-side, but SEASEC would like to take the east-side
+Harvard is trying to make space in the west-side, and SEASEC would like to take the east-side.

 ### What happened?